CSHL-comp-neuro-vision/tutorials/README.md

 All python tutorials are standalone jupyter notebooks (.ipynb files, which can also be uploaded and run using google colab if you don't have an install on your machine).

-## TODO:

-Organization: Not convinced this mixture of shared/tutorial-specific dependencies makes sense, but that's what I started with.
-If we stick with this organization, need to review the comments at the top of each script and make sure it matches the current actual dependencies

-Tutorials currently giving errors in Matlab 2020:
-* pcasvdTutorial
-* FourierTutorial
-* pyramidTutorial
-* stochasticProcessesTutorial
-* fMRI_Classification_Tutorial
-* choiceProbabiltyTutorial
-* Psycho_Tutorial_III_Bootstrapping

-GLM Tutorial: Pillow needs to look at this and update the guide to describe what it is